AI for UK Financial Services Firms: a Practical Guide

 Most AI guidance is written for tech companies.
 This is written for the kind of regulated UK firm that has compliance to think about, an FCA register entry to protect, and senior managers personally accountable for what the business does with technology.

-Written by Dom Leigh · Former mortgage adviser (7 years) and project manager at Bath Building Society · PRINCE2®-certified · Last updated May 2026 · 14-minute read
+Written by Dom Leigh · Former mortgage adviser (7 years) and project manager at National Building Society · PRINCE2®-certified · Last updated June 2026 · 14-minute read

 This guide answers that question from a position grounded in the sector.
 I spent seven years as a regulated mortgage adviser at firms including Bank of Ireland and London & Country, three years as Project Manager at Bath Building Society delivering digital transformation in a regulated environment, and now help UK SMEs implement AI in their operations.